rns/MarpaX-Parse-Take-I/README.md

 What It Is
 ----------

-This module is an attempt at providing a simple and powerful parsing interface to Marpa::R2 so that a user can:
+This module aims at serving as a simple and powerful parsing interface to Marpa::R2 so that a user can:

 * call `parse` method on the input and receive the value produced by Marpa::R2 evaluator or a  by actions or closures set in `rules`
 * use closures (`sub { ... }`) in Marpa::R2::Grammar rules,